 - Balance transfer intro APR: N/A

-The Petal 1 card doesn’t offer a sign-up bonus, which is relatively common among credit cards for no credit history.
+The Petal 1 card doesn’t provide a welcome offer, which is relatively common among credit cards for people with limited credit history.

 The Petal 1 credit card doesn’t have its own consistent cash back program, but the Petal Perks program may occasionally earn you cash back at select merchants.

-The Petal Perks program works like Amex Offers and other card-linked offer programs, except you’re automatically enrolled into each Petal Perks offer without the need to activate.
+The Petal Perks program works like Amex Offers and other card-linked offer programs, except you’re automatically enrolled into each Petal Perks offer without activation required.
 You can earn anywhere from 2 percent to 10 percent rewards on eligible purchases at participating retailers in the form of “cash back points.”

-Your “cash back points” can be redeemed for a statement credit at any amount or a check or direct deposit starting at $20.
+Your cash back can be redeemed for a statement credit at any amount, or for a check or direct deposit starting at $20.
 Since these are the typical redemption options you’d have at this credit level, it’s a good option to start learning about cash back without confusing stipulations.

 - Zero liability fraud protection